jfinkels/flask-restless/docs/customizing.rst

 The preprocessors and postprocessors for each type of request accept different arguments, but none of them has a return value (more specifically, any returned value is ignored).
-Preprocessors and postprocessors *modify their arguments in-place*.
+Those preprocessors and postprocessors that accept dictionaries as parameters can (and should) modify their arguments *in-place*.
+That means the changes made to, for example, the ``result`` dictionary will be seen by the Flask-Restless view functions and ultimately returned to the client.

 The arguments to the preprocessor and postprocessor functions will be provided as keyword arguments, so you should always add ``**kw`` as the final argument when defining a preprocessor or postprocessor function.
 This way, you can specify only the keyword arguments you need when defining your functions.
+Furthermore, if a new version of Flask-Restless changes the API, you can update Flask-Restless without breaking your code.

 .. versionadded:: 0.13.0
    Functions provided as postprocessors for ``GET_MANY`` and ``PATCH_MANY``